Enhancing Onboarding: A Benchmark Study of New User Experiences

 I created a screener targeting data scientists and posted it to 2 recruiting platforms.

-Although I was targeting data scientists, I approved participants who had different job titles because they marked the necessary data science skills.
+Although the study targeted data scientists, I allowed participants with different job titles when they met the required data science skill criteria.

 The moderated tests asked participants to complete 2 tasks, a survey, and answer post-task questions.